 How does it differ from level term insurance?

-With level term insurance, it is up to you to decide how long the policy runs for and how much would be paid out if you were to die within the term.
+With level term insurance, it’s up to you to decide how long the policy runs for and exactly how much would be paid out if you were to die within the term.

-As noted, decreasing term policy can be cheaper than level term insurance because the sum insured goes down rather than staying the same throughout, reducing the risk of the insurer having to make a big pay-out.
+As noted previously, a decreasing term policy can be cheaper than level term insurance because the sum insured goes down rather than staying the same throughout, reducing the risk of the insurer having to make a large pay-out.

 So is decreasing term life insurance right for me?

 As ever, it depends on your circumstances.
 People on a tight budget might choose decreasing term life insurance as the monthly payments are lower than those you would pay with level term cover.
 But level term insurance is popular with many people, even those with a repayment mortgage.

-The idea behind getting level term insurance alongside a mortgage is, when you set a sum insured that matches their debt but which stays at the same level as the debt falls, then they will create additional insurance that could be used for other purposes.
+The idea behind getting level term insurance alongside a mortgage is, when you set a sum insured that matches any debt but stays at the same level as the debt falls, then you create a pay-out that could potentially be used for other purposes.
 For example, against day-to-day living cost when dependents can no longer rely on your salary.

-Others choose a level sum insured that is greater than their mortgage debt anyway, so they know their loved ones will have additional provision to take care of other living expenses.
+Some people even choose a level term sum insured which is greater than their mortgage debt, therefore safe in the knowledge their loved ones will be taken care of with an additional provision.

 Family income benefit and monthly payments

-Again, you choose the term of the policy, but instead of nominating a lump sum as your sum insured, you choose an amount to be paid as a monthly income, payable from the date of your death (or that of your partner) to the end of the agreed policy term.
+Again, you still choose the term of the policy but instead of nominating a lump sum as your sum insured, you choose an amount to be paid as a monthly income.
+This amount is payable from the date of your death – or that of your partner – to the end of the agreed policy term.

 A family income benefit policy might be attractive to someone who does not have debts to clear – although you could set the monthly amount sufficiently high to take care of the mortgage payments as well as other financial needs and commitments.

-Again, in setting the sum insured, you would have to calculate how much you need to provide for your family’s outgoings.
+In setting the sum insured, you would have to calculate how much you need to provide for your family’s outgoings each month.
 You can arrange for the income paid following a claim to increase each year in line with inflation – but the premiums would be higher than for a policy where the monthly payments remain the same.